eli-yip/rss-zero/README.md

 # zsxq-parser

+Still working in progress, don't use it.

-A golang package parsing zsxq api.
+A golang package parsing zsxq api response.